Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 At times riding the Donkey Up and down some places was a bit scary.
 I never realised that we were essentially climbing a mountain and I really didn’t want to fall off.

-I actually kind of did lol when inwas getting off but by this time we had reached the tomb and it was very nice.
-We stopped for tea with one group and we had a picnic with another.
+I actually kind of did at one point.
+When I was getting off I had a bit of a fall but by this time we had reached the tomb it was all good.

 Selfie on top of platform by the Aaron Tomb Petra